texfaq/texfaq.github.io/FAQ-WYGexpts.md

 perhaps no accident that several approaches have been implemented using the extensible `emacs` editor.
-The low end of the prettifying range is occupied by syntax highlighting: marking TeX tokens, comments and other stuff with special colours.
+The low end of the prettifying range is occupied by syntax highlighting: marking TeX tokens, comments and other stuff with special colors.
 Many free editors (including `emacs`) can cater for TeX in this way.
 Under Windows, one of the more popular editors with such support is the